Last updated on May 12, 2026

 Of course, just straight up copying the first spell you sling each turn is going to be one of the top instant and sorcery payoffs in the game, especially when it's on a planeswalker body that either adds mana or digs through your library to cast those spells.
 Chandra, Hope's Beacon is one of the best walkers you can run in a burn deck, copying any huge Crackle with Powers you cast or just keeping the pressure on with its own burn ability.

-#23.
+#25.
 Kiln Fiend

-#22.
+#24.
 Thermo-Alchemist

-#21.
+#22.
 Murmuring Mystic

-#20.
+#21.
 Orvar, the All-Form

-The effectiveness of creating copies of your creatures is directly related to the power of that creature, but Orvar, the All-Form’s ability to make your cheap instants and sorceries into additional creatures is worth the cost on even your smaller and utility creatures.
-Orvar makes spells as simple as Mizzium Skin into Cackling Counterparts, perfect for doubling up those Wurmcoil Engines.
+The effectiveness of creating copies of your creatures is directly related to the power of that creature, but Orvar, the All-Form’s ability to make your cheap instants and sorceries into additional creatures is worth the cost on even your smaller utility creatures.
+Orvar makes spells as simple as Mizzium Skin into Cackling Counterparts perfect for doubling up those Wurmcoil Engines.

-#19.
+#20.
 Caldera Pyremaw

 Caldera Pyremaw is a classic example of spells fueling damage.
 Every instant or sorcery you cast makes this dragon stronger with a +1/+1 counter, and then it deals that much damage to an opponent.
 The more spells you cast, the harder it hits.
-Load your deck with cheap burn like Shock or Lava Dart, and this dragon becomes a serious threat.
+Load your deck with cheap burn like Boltwave or Lava Dart, and this dragon becomes a serious threat.

 #18.
-Ojer Pakpatiq, Deepest Epoch / Temple of Cyclical Time
+Ojer Pakpatiq, Deepest Epoch

 Ojer Pakpatiq, Deepest Epoch is a flying threat that gives your instant spells rebound, which means you get to cast them again for free on your next upkeep.
 That’s huge value over time.
 When it dies, it flips into a land that stores up time counters, and eventually lets you bring the god back.
-Spells like Impulse or Slip Out the Back really shine when they come with rebound attached.
+Spells like See the Truth or Slip Out the Back really shine when they come with rebound attached.

 #17.
 Urabrask / The Great Work

 Urabrask brings the heat—literally.
-Each spell you cast deals one damage to your opponents and gives you a red mana, which can chain into more spells.
+Each spell you cast deals 1 damage to your opponents and gives you a red mana, which can chain into more spells.
 Once you've cast three spells in a turn, it flips into The Great Work, a saga that deals damage, makes Treasures, and lets you cast spells from any graveyard.
 That third chapter turns graveyards into a spell buffet, especially with cards like Faithless Looting or Brainstorm.

-#16.
+#15.
 Balmor, Battlemage Captain

-#15.
+#13.
 Stormchaser's Talent

 Stormchaser's Talent gives you a fun progression as you level it up.
-At first, you get a 1/1 Otter with prowess.
+At first, you get a 1/1 otter with prowess.
 At level 2, you can grab a spell back from the graveyard.
-And once you hit level 3, every instant or sorcery spell you cast gives you another prowess-powered Otter!
+And once you hit level 3, every instant or sorcery spell you cast gives you another prowess-powered!
 It’s great in go-wide spell decks and synergizes well with cards like Young Pyromancer.

-#14.
+#12.
 Gale, Waterdeep Prodigy

 A free flashback each turn is insanely good, and the fun little minigame Gale, Waterdeep Prodigy makes you play to trade instants and sorceries out of the graveyard is one of the best ways to do it.
 Swapping between instants and sorceries requires a little bit of planning, but there are tons of combos where Gale’s storming off from your graveyard almost by itself.

 Gale’s background pairing really influences the type of deck it’ll play.
 With Scion of Halaster, Gale’s a controlling-graveyard focused deck.
-Alongside Passionate Archaeologist, the deck leans more into a spell-slinging storm deck that’ll pepper its foes with extra damage with each cast.
+Alongside Passionate Archaeologist, the deck leans more into a spell-slinging storm deck that’ll pepper its foes with extra damage on each cast.

-#13.
+#11.
 Professor Onyx

 Planeswalker fans, meet your new favorite finisher.
-Professor Onyx makes your opponents lose two life and gains you two life every time you cast or copy a spell.
+Professor Onyx makes your opponents lose two life and gains you 2 life every time you cast or copy a spell.
 That adds up fast in storm-style decks!
 On top of that, it has strong loyalty abilities, including a devastating -8 that wrecks your opponents’ hands and life totals.
 Cards like Dark Ritual or Chain of Smog become absurd with it on board.

-#12.
+#10.
 Archmage of Runes

 Archmage of Runes rewards you every time you cast a spell by letting you draw a card—yes, really.
 Even better, it makes your spells cost less, which snowballs into huge turns.
 Load your deck with cheap cantrips like Opt or Preordain and watch the card advantage flow.

-#11.
+#9.
 Archmage Emeritus

-#9.
+#8.
 Judith, Carnage Connoisseur

-For 5 mana, Judith, Carnage Connoisseur is on the expensive end of “instant/sorcery payoffs that make tokens.”
+For 5 mana, Judith, Carnage Connoisseur is on the expensive end of instant/sorcery payoffs that make tokens.
 However, the two modes it has access to make its 5-mana casting cost worthwhile.
 Judith’s first ability turns those Lightning Bolts and Shocks into actual kill spells with a fair bit of lifegain from each, and its second ability makes 2/2s that’ll become direct damage once they die.
 These two options make for a deadly combination, as you can then lean into the black instants and sorceries that sacrifice your creatures for value like Deadly Dispute and always have another body to toss to the altar.

 #7.
 Arclight Phoenix